Rod Woodson: College career

 Woodson accepted a full scholarship to play football at Purdue University, in part because of a desire to pursue a degree in electrical engineering.
 He played primarily as a cornerback and kick returner, but also saw time on offense as a running back and wide receiver.
-He was named an All-American defensive back in 1985 and 1986; he was named an All-American returner in 1986 and was a three-time All-Big Ten first team selection.
+He was named an All-American cornerback in 1985 and 1986; he was named an All-American returner in 1986 and was a three-time All-Big Ten first team selection.

 In his final collegiate game, Woodson gained over 150 combined rushing and receiving yards, in addition to making ten tackles and forcing a fumble, leading Purdue to a victory over arch-rival Indiana.

 Woodson left Purdue with 13 individual records, tying the school record with 11 career interceptions, which he returned for 276 yards and three touchdowns.
 He currently is ranked in the top ten in career interceptions, solo tackles, total tackles, passes deflected, and kickoff return yardage (1,535 yards) as a Boilermaker.

 Woodson was inducted into the Purdue Intercollegiate Athletics Hall of Fame in 2003.

 On December 11, 2014, the Big Ten Network included Woodson on "The Mount Rushmore of Purdue Football", as chosen by online fan voting.
 Woodson was joined in the honor by Drew Brees, Bob Griese, and Leroy Keyes.

 On January 8, 2016, Woodson was selected for induction in the College Football Hall of Fame.

 Track and field

-In addition to his exploits on the gridiron, Woodson was also an accomplished track and field athlete at Purdue, and was twice awarded All-America honors.
-He finished second at the 1985 NCAA championships in the 55 meter hurdles and third at the 1987 NCAA championships in the 55 meter hurdles.
+Woodson was also an accomplished track and field athlete for the Purdue Boilermakers track and field team, and was twice awarded All-America honors.
+He finished second at the 1985 NCAA Division I Indoor Track and Field Championships in the 55 meter hurdles and third at the 1987 NCAA Division I Indoor Track and Field Championships in the 55 meter hurdles.
 Woodson held the NCAA 60 meter hurdles record for 10 years.
 As of January 2009, he still holds the school records in both the 60 and 110 meter hurdles.
 He earned five Big Ten championships while at Purdue.
 In 1984, he qualified for the Olympic Trials in the 110 meter hurdles, but elected to continue his football career in the NFL after graduating from Purdue with a degree in criminal justice.